US construction spending up 1% in December led by housing

-WASHINGTON (AP) — U.S. construction spending rose a moderate 1% in December as strength in home building offset continued weakness in nonresidential construction.
+WASHINGTON (AP) — U.S. construction spending rose a moderate 1% in December as the number of new homes offset a sustained weakness in nonresidential construction.

 The increase followed a 1.1% gain in November, the Commerce Department reported Monday.
 Last month’s strength came from a 3.1% jump in spending on residential projects with money going to single-family homes surging by 5.8%.

-The rise in home building offset a 1.7% decline in nonresidential construction which had declines in hotel and motel construction and in the category that includes shopping centers.
+While home construction is gaining, there was a 1.7% decline in nonresidential construction, which had declines in hotel and motel construction and in the category that includes shopping centers.

 Spending on government projects which had been hit by falling tax revenues rose 0.5% in December.

-Housing has been a star performer over the past year, helped by record low interest rates, while many other parts of the economy have been hard hit by the Covid-19 pandemic.
+In an era of extraordinarily how interest rates, housing has been a star performer over the past year even as other parts of the economy are ravaged by the COVID-19 pandemic.

+Economists believe the sharp split between a strong housing sector and weak nonresidential construction may narrow in the coming year as the country pulls out of the pandemic-induced recession.

+“We look for a gradual recovery in private, nonresidential investment as the recovery takes hold while we expect the pace of housing starts to moderate slightly,” said Nancy Vanden Houten, senior economist at Oxford Economics.